FireKeyz/yeetcode/README.md

 * Applied usual addition technique SOP when done manual
 * Special care needs to be given to carryovers as corner-scenario
 * Try to optimize NULL checks and don't have too many IF checks

+#### Longest Substring Without Repeating Characters

+* When it comes to String problems - always check for -
+  * NULL
+  * Empty strings
+  * Whitespace characters
+  * What happens when a branching condition is never hit i.e., input is the answer